pr222/home-environment/README.md

 }
 ```

-## Setting up the enrivonment variables
+## Setting up the enrivonment variables for this project
 ### For communicating with Arduino Cloud REST API
 How to create these variables for this project is described more in detail in the repository for the [arduino code](https://github.com/pr222/arduino).